sanjay-murmu-au9/interviewPreparation-2025/README.md

 //polyfill in js:-

-// even loop in js:- Handles async operations by pushing task from queue to the call stack.
+// event loop in js:- Handles async operations by pushing task from queue to the call stack.

 // microtasks queue:- higher priority (promise.then())
 // macrotasks queue : Lower priority // setTimeout()